-- A. Licenses are nontransferable and, with the exception of Non-commercial Wildlife Park Licenses, shall expire December 31 of each year.
+- A. Commercial Wildlife Park licenses are nontransferable and shall expire December thirty-first (31) of each year.
 Licenses may be renewed upon written request and payment of the required fee without submitting a new application.
 All record keeping and reporting requirements must be met prior to license renewal.
-If the license is not renewed by December 31, the licensee may not buy, purchase, sell, trade, broker, barter, transport or participate in any activity authorized by the license until it is renewed.
-Wildlife held pursuant to the license must be lawfully disposed of within 60 days of expiration if the license is not renewed. - B. All licensees required to renew their licenses annually must submit an annual report prior to license renewal that identifies all animals by species on the facility by species, number, and sex; and any required USDA or DOW tag number or tattoo. - C. All commercial park licensees must certify that they maintain their commercial status based on the criteria listed in #1105. - D. All Wildlife Sanctuary licensees must certify that they maintain their nonprofit status as specified in #1105. - E. Non-compliance with the provisions of applicable statutes and these regulations is subject to revocation of the license in accordance with provisions of 24-4-104 C.R.S. and 33-6-106 C.R.S.
+If the license is not renewed by December thirty-first (31), the licensee may not buy, purchase, sell, trade, broker, barter, transport or participate in any activity authorized by the license until it is renewed.
+Wildlife held pursuant to the license must be lawfully disposed of within 60 days of expiration if the license is not renewed. - B. All commercial park licensees must submit an annual report prior to license renewal that identifies all animals by species on the facility by species, number, and sex; and any required USDA or DOW tag number or tattoo.

+- C. All commercial park licensees must certify that they maintain their commercial status based on the criteria listed in section #1105. - D. Non-compliance with the provisions of applicable statutes and these regulations is subject to revocation of the license in accordance with provisions of 24-4-104 C.R.S. and 33-6-106 C.R.S.
 If the license is revoked, the owner or his agent shall lawfully dispose of all wildlife held pursuant to the license within 60 days of license revocation.
-If a licensee is convicted of 18-9-202 C.R.S., cruelty to/neglect of animals, the license shall be revoked. - F. Renewal of a license is contingent upon the licensee's compliance with relevant state statutes, federal regulations, and the provisions of these regulations.
+If a licensee is convicted of 18-9-202 C.R.S., cruelty to/neglect of animals, the license shall be revoked. - E. Renewal of a license is contingent upon the licensee's compliance with relevant state statutes, Department of Agriculture regulations, and the provisions of these regulations.